nidhigupta13/DATA-ANALYTICS-PORTFOLIO/README.md

   Analyse the review of customers about clothes they buy and which type and material of clothing they prefer most.

    * The Dataset is from kaggle.
-   * Tools Used :- PYTHON, PANDAS, MATPLOTLIB, WORD CLOUD, NUMPY  [JUPYTER PROJECT FILE](https://github.com/nidhigupta13/DATA-ANALYTICS-PORTFOLIO/blob/main/Customer%20Segmentation/Customer%20Segmentation.ipynb)
+   * Tools Used :- PYTHON, PANDAS, MATPLOTLIB, WORD CLOUD, NUMPY  [Jupyter Project File](https://github.com/nidhigupta13/DATA-ANALYTICS-PORTFOLIO/blob/main/Customer%20Segmentation/Customer%20Segmentation.ipynb)
    * This Dataset consists clothing ID, Name of clothing, Review of customer, Customer's age, clothing department, division and class name.